-Meditation techniques promote mind-body connection by focusing one’s attention on something specific for a certain amount of time.
-For those who struggle with symptoms of OCD, it may be used to induce a sense of calm, manage OCD thoughts or urges, and limit the distress that accompanies negative feelings.1 Furthermore, meditation can also help a person deal with unwanted anxiety, anger, and stress, as well as improve emotional regulation and overall mood.
+For those who deal with OCD, meditation may be used to induce a sense of calm, manage OCD obsessions or urges, and limit the distress that accompanies negative feelings.1 Furthermore, meditation can also help a person deal with unwanted anxiety, anger, and stress, as well as improve emotional regulation and overall mood.

 2. Improves Self-Awareness

 Self-awareness refers to one’s ability to tap into their own thoughts, feelings, and world views.
-By increasing one’s self-awareness through meditation, an individual may be able to better recognize when their OCD intrusive thoughts or urges are becoming overwhelming.
+By increasing one’s self-awareness through meditation, a person may be able to better recognize when their OCD intrusive thoughts or urges are becoming overwhelming.
 They can then use coping skills to help themselves in these moments.

 4. Increases Mindfulness

-Mindfulness is a method of meditation that encourages a person to approach their current thoughts without judgment.
+Mindfulness for OCD encourages a person to approach their current thoughts without judgment.
 It teaches a person to accept a moment as it is, rather than attempt to neutralize it or get rid of internal conflict, which can be especially difficult for those diagnosed with OCD.4 Mindfulness invites a person to remain aware of their triggers, accept the discomfort they experience, and resist changing anxieties by engaging in compulsions.4

-There are many types of meditation techniques that can be utilized to support in OCD symptom management.
-There is no right or wrong way to start, so experiment and see which one works best for you.
+There are many types of meditation techniques that can be utilized to support with managing OCD symptoms.
+There is no right or wrong way to start, so experiment and see which ones work best for you.

 Types of meditation that are helpful for managing OCD symptoms include: